sftcd/witidtm/README.md

 The locations may still change - check before the first day!

-We have labs in LOCATION-TBD on Thursday 24th September and Thursday 1st October instead of lectures.
-[Here's](lectures/2022-2023/map-2-lg36.png) a map of TCD showing where to find LG36, and [here's](lectures/2022-2023/oriLG.png) a diagram showing where the door is (it's non-obvious:-).
+We have labs in LG35/37 on Thursday 24th September and Thursday 1st October instead of lectures.
+[Here's](lectures/2022-2023/map-2-lg36.png) a map of TCD showing where to find that, and [here's](lectures/2022-2023/oriLG.png) a diagram showing where the door is (it's non-obvious:-).

 If at any time you'd like to chat with someone (me:-) about the module, just